YaSuei88/YaSuei88/README.md

 <h3 align="center"> Welcome to my Gitub page! </h3>

 I loves play around with data to find hidden patterns and information :secret: in it.
 Besides being a data scientist, I am also...
-**A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in both verbal and written forms. **An awarded educator** who worked with individuals that were above 2 standard deviation in terms of IQ. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.
+**A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in both verbal and written forms. **An awarded educator** who worked with individuals that were above 2 standard deviations of IQ tests. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.

 🔦 The **five public repositories** show my projects from the Udemy Python and data science courses.